ashyamal/COMPASS/README.md

 ---

-We hope this information helps you make the most of the Compass project.
+We hope this information helps you make the most of the COMPASS project.
 If you have any questions or need further assistance, please do not hesitate to contact our support [team](https://www.immuno-compass.com/about/index.html).